opf/openproject/docs/system-admin-guide/calendars-and-dates/README.md

 1. **Date**: default is based on user's language.
 You can choose various formats to display dates in the system.
 2. **Time**: default is based on user's language.
 You can choose various formats to display time in the system.
-3. **Week starts on**: Configure what date the week starts (e.g. in the calendar view).
+3. **Week starts on**: configure what date the week starts on (e.g. in the calendar view).
 Default is `Based on user's language`.
-   You can also choose to start a week always on Monday, Sunday or Saturdays.
+   You can also choose to start a week always on Mondays, Sundays or Saturdays.
-   If you set Week starts on, you must also set the First week in year or will probably get inconsistencies in week numbering in calendars and the Gantt chart.
+   If you set **Week starts on**, you must also set the **First week in year contains** or you will probably get inconsistencies in week numbering in calendars and the Gantt chart.
-4. **First week in year contains**: Select the day that needs to be contained in the first week of the year.
+4. **First week in year contains**: select the day that needs to be contained in the first week of the year.
 This value is used together with _Week starts on_ to determine the first week of the year.
-   - For European ISO-8601 standard, set Week starts on to `Monday` and First week in year to `Thursday`.
+   - For European ISO-8601 standard, set **Week starts on** to `Monday` and First week in year to `Thursday`.
-   - For US and Canada, set Week starts on to `Sunday` and Day of Year to `6`.
+   - For US and Canada, set **Week starts on** to `Sunday` and Day of Year to `6`.
    - If you leave both on `Based on user's language`, the information provided by moment.js will be used: For more information, please also see [this document from moment.js](https://momentjscom.readthedocs.io/en/latest/moment/07-customization/16-dow-doy/).
    - For more information on the way the first week of the year is computed according to ISO standards, see [wikipedia](https://en.wikipedia.org/wiki/ISO_week_date#First_week)
 5. Do not forget to **save** your changes.